brewgator/lightning-node-tools/README.md

 # Lightning Node Tools

-A comprehensive toolkit for Lightning Network node management and monitoring.
-This repository contains multiple tools designed to help Lightning node operators manage their channels, monitor activity, and optimize performance.
+A comprehensive Bitcoin portfolio tracking and Lightning Network management toolkit.
+This project provides real-time monitoring, historical data collection, and web-based visualization for Lightning node operators who want complete visibility into their Bitcoin holdings.

+## 🎯 Project Vision

+Building a unified Bitcoin portfolio dashboard that combines Lightning Network monitoring with multi-source balance tracking.
+The goal is to replace manual spreadsheet tracking with automated data collection and beautiful visualizations.

+**Status:** Phase 2 in progress - Basic dashboard operational with real-time portfolio tracking

 ## Tools Overview